Information for primary care on East and North Herts Medical Examiner Office

 Medical records of deceased patients are outside the scope of UK GDPR, however healthcare providers may share (and medical examiner offices may process) contact details of deceased patients’ next of kin in accordance with Article 6.1(e) UK GDPR (processing that is necessary for the exercise of a public task).
 Medical examiner offices are based in NHS trusts/foundation trusts which process personal data in accordance with all applicable legal and NHS requirements including UK GDPR.

-Changes to the death certificate process from 9th September 2024
+Changes to the death certificate process

 More information about the medical certificate of cause of death regulations 2024 can be found on the Legislation.gov.uk website.

 The Registration Service will no longer accept MCCD’s directly from GP Practices.
-Every MCCD must be sent to East and North Herts Trust in order for the Medical Examiner to counter sign them before being sent to Hertfordshire Registration Service.
-Each MCCD will be sent to the Registration Service by the Medical Examiner Officers.
+Every MCCD must be sent to East and North Herts Trust in order for the Medical Examiner to counter sign before being sent to Hertfordshire Registration Service.
+Each MCCD will be sent to the Registration Service by the Medical Examiner Office.

 Any GP who has seen the patient in a lifetime can complete the MCCD.
 The requirement for within 28 days will no longer be the case.